Emotional Detachment Timeline After a Breakup: What to Expect

 What does moving on actually feel like?

-For many people, moving on feels less like a dramatic switch and more like reduced urgency, fewer intrusive thoughts, and more emotional space around the relationship.
+Moving on often feels like reduced urgency, fewer intrusive thoughts, less emotional flooding, and more space around the relationship.

 Can you still love someone and be emotionally detached?